-89. The University's procedures for the suspension or withdrawal of programmes are articulated above.
+91. The University's procedures for the suspension or withdrawal of programmes are articulated above.
 The time limit for suspensions should normally be no longer than two academic years.
 After this point, the School should consider the case for re-opening the programme, or withdrawing.
 A programme to be re-opened to applicants following two academic years or more in suspense will need to be reviewed in terms of its currency ahead of re-opening, and re-approval will therefore be required.
-Details of the re-approval proceed are outlined in the link attached:
+Details of the re-approval proceed are outlined in the link attached: Appendices:

-Appendices:

-Appendix A: Terms of Reference for the College Programme Portfolio and Development Group ii Process for the approval of new credit bearing (non-award) provision
+- Appendix A: Terms of Reference for the College Programme Portfolio and Development Group - Appendix B: i Programme Development Flowchart ii Process for the approval of new credit bearing (non-award) provision

-Appendix B: i Programme Development Flowchart

-Appendix C: Programme Development and Approval Form

-Appendix D: Criteria for the appointment of and roles of members of Programme Approval Panels

-Appendix E Standard Agenda for Programme Approval Panel meeting

-Appendix F: Template for reports from Programme Approval Panels

-Appendix G: Programme Approval Response Form

-Appendix H: Curriculum Planning - approval consultation

-Appendix I Programme withdrawal and suspension form

-Appendix J: Form for proposing an Intercalated option (MSc).
+- Appendix C: Programme Development and Approval Form - Appendix D: Programme Development and Approval Form (Apprenticeships) - Appendix E: Criteria for the appointment of and roles of members of Programme Approval Panels - Appendix E Standard Agenda for Programme Approval Panel meeting - Appendix F: Template for reports from Programme Approval Panels - Appendix G: Programme Approval Response Form - Appendix H: Curriculum Planning approval consultation - Appendix I Programme withdrawal and suspension form - Appendix J: Form for proposing an Intercalated option (MSc).